-Hospitalizations and emergency room visits by people bitten by a dog have increased markedly in recent years, according to new dog bite statistics published on the website maintained by the California Department of Public Health.
+Hospitalizations and emergency room visits by people bitten by a dog in California have increased markedly in recent years, according to new dog bite statistics published on the website maintained by the California Department of Public Health.
 Recently released statistics show a 30% increase in emergency room visits as a result of dog bite injury for the period covering 2006 – 2014.
-And there was an even higher increase for hospitalizations; namely, a 50% increase during this 9 yr. period.
+And there was an even higher increase in hospitalizations; namely, a 50% increase during this 9 yr. period.

 Why the high incidence of severe dog bite injury in Lake County, California?

 Particularly noteworthy was the remarkable difference in hospitalization rates between different counties in California.
 For example, the rate of hospitalization per person caused by dog bite injury was 1/100,00 in Sara Clara County and this compares with the markedly higher rate of 7/100,000 in Lake County.
 How can these differences be explained?

 One explanation is that Lake County, California is a rural, agricultural area.
 Population density is low.
 And in rural areas there’s a tendency for dog owners to disregard leash laws.
 And some (but not all) dogs that run free in groups pose a danger to public safety and these unrestrained and free-ranging dogs often form large packs thereby exacerbating the danger that a group of unrestrained dogs poses to people.
 Hence, dog bite likelihood increases markedly in some dog groups because of “pack mentality”.